 Deep in the forested mountains of Southern Oregon, there is a beauty and peace unlike anywhere else in the country.
 The Pacific Crest Trail carves it’s way through our backyards, into countless sub-alpine meadows filled with wildlife and wildflowers.
 This is where we call home.
-The Rouge Valley lies between two National forests, with the Rouge river running steady like a lifeline.
+The Rogue Valley lies between two National forests, with the Rogue river running steady like a lifeline.
 The rain falls hard in the winter, the sun shines strong in the summer, and together they create a perfect, fertile valley for agriculture.
 Our local network of growers and farmers is extensive and as we look forward into the future, we foresee cannabis being no different.
 Hiking, fishing, river rafting, hot-springing; you name it, we’re doing it.
 The community of Southern Oregon is independent and diverse, yet we all seem to be unified by a love for our beautiful landscape.

 Welcome to the State of Jefferson, it is as much a state of mind as it is a place on the map.